Restless (1998 film): Reception

 By the end of its theatrical run on February 8, 2001, Restless had a gross earnings of $18,154 in the United States.

 It received generally negative reviews from American film critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 39 based on 10 reviews.
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film has received an average score of 39 based on 10 reviews.
 Ken Eisner of Variety thought the performances and script were good, and that the film would appeal to Mandarin-speaking areas of the world.
 Laura Kelly of the South Florida Sun-Sentinel drew comparisons to Sex and the City, but called Restless "less smart and less overtly sexual".
 She also called the film clichéd and noted that its parallel storylines expressed redundant themes.
 Dennis Lim of The Village Voice noted that Gilfillan relies on "rote culture-clash pratfalls" and fails to deliver on any of its promised storylines.
 Several critics noted the good use of Beijing scenery, and that Restless exposes some settings in Beijing that viewers might not otherwise see.